Do I need to take an entrance exam after graduating with my undergraduate degree?

 Then you are looking at taking either the GRE or the GMAT.
 Typically when people think of business school they think of the GMAT.
 However, a majority of the top business programs in the United States, and many abroad, also accept the GRE.
-Contact the business schools you are interested in to make certain which exam(s) they require.
+Contact the business school you are interested in to make certain which exam(s) are accepted.

 To find out more information about the GMAT and resources for preparation click here.

 Then you are looking at taking the MCAT.
 As of now, the MCAT is the only option for medical school.
 If you are planning on going into the field of healthcare, but in different positions than a doctor, please check with your specific program and/or school.
 They will require something other than the MCAT, but what exactly that is will vary by program and field.
 To find out more information about the MCAT and resources for preparation click here.

 Then you are looking at taking the LSAT as this is the commonly required exam for law schools.
 However, there are four exceptions.
 Currently the University of Arizona, Georgetown Law, Northwestern University Pritzker School of Law, and Harvard take the GRE or the LSAT.
 To find out more information about the LSAT and resources for preparation click here.